-T. M. Copies of the results of the assessments screening instruments administered pursuant to subsection A of this section shall be made a part of the permanent record of each student.
+T. N. Copies of the results of the assessments screening instruments administered pursuant to subsection A of this section shall be made a part of the permanent record of each student.

-SECTION 6.
+1 SECTION 5.
 AMENDATORY 70 O.S.
-2021, Section 1210.508D, is amended to read as follows:

-Section 1210.508D.
-A. Contingent on the provision of appropriated funds designated for the Reading Sufficiency Strong Readers Act, school districts may be allocated monies for each enrolled kindergarten student or first-, second-, and third-grade student of the current school year, including any student who has been retained in the third grade pursuant to Section 1210.508C of this title, who is found to be in need of remediation or intensive intervention services in reading.
-The allocation shall be distributed to each school district upon approval of the reading sufficiency strong readers plan for the school district by the State Department Board of Education and the submittal of a child-count report to the State Department of Education that details the number of students identified as needing remediation or intensive intervention services in reading.
-To determine a per-student allocation amount, the total amount of funds available for allocation each year shall be divided by the total number of students in the state identified as in need of remediation or intensive intervention services in reading as provided for in Section 1210.508C of this title.
+2021, Section 1210.508D, 2 is amended to read as follows: Section 1210.508D.
+A. Contingent on the provision of 3 appropriated funds designated for the Reading Sufficiency Strong 4 5 Readers Act, school districts may be allocated monies for each enrolled kindergarten student or first-, second-, and third-grade 6 student of the current school year, including any student who has 7 been retained in the third grade pursuant to Section 1210.508C of 9 this title, who is found to be in need of remediation or intervention services in reading.
+The allocation shall be 10 distributed to each school district upon approval of the reading 11 12 sufficiency strong readers plan for the school district by the State 13 Department Board of Education and the submittal of a child-count report to the State Department of Education that details the number 14 of students identified as needing remediation or intervention 15 services in reading.
+To determine a per-student allocation amount, 16 provided for in Section 1210.508C of this title.
 Each school district shall be allocated an amount equal to the per-student allocation amount multiplied by the number of identified students enrolled in the school district.